-- The WIOA definition of Career Services; - The WIOA Regulations' definition of Career Services; - The One Stop Partners expertise in delivering Career Services as defined by WIOA and Regulations; - Delivery of Career Services throughout Prince George's County - Delivery of Career Services effectively and efficiently by minimizing duplication of effort.

-The efforts listed above will ensure the Prince George's Public Workforce System is effective and efficient.
+- The WIOA definition of Career Services - The WIOA Regulations' definition of Career Services - The One Stop Partners expertise in delivering Career Services as defined by WIOA and Regulations - Delivery of Career Services throughout Prince George's County - Delivery of Career Services effectively and efficiently by minimizing duplication of effort The efforts listed above will ensure the Prince George's Public Workforce System is effective and efficient.

-(Q) Describe the Local Board's follow-up services policy.
+Q. Describe the Local Board's follow-up services policy.
 This should include follow-up requirements, frequency of contact, and required documentation.

-Through the WIOA implementation process the WSD formed its Program Performance & Data Management Department (PPDM), this department transitioned with the incorporation from the Workforce Services Division to the Administrative Division for an increase firewall between EPG as a WIOA Title I Career Services Provider and EPG as the WBD's fiscal and administrative agent.
-PPDM was created to manage all EPG's management information systems, the performance of EPG and ensure the quality of services performed by EPG to meet local state and federal standards.
-Follow-up services are a top priority of this unit, as the WDB believes that effective follow-up services lead to positive performance.
+Through the WIOA implementation process, the WSD formed its Program Integrity & Data Administration Department (PIDA); this department transitioned with the incorporation from the Workforce Services Division to the Administrative Division for an increased firewall between EPG as a WIOA Title I Career Services Provider and EPG as the WBD's fiscal and administrative agent.
+PIDA was created to manage all EPG's management information systems and the performance of EPG and to ensure the quality of services performed by EPG to meet local, state, and federal standards.
+Follow-up services are a top priority of this unit, as the WDB believes that effective follow-up services led to positive performance.

-Working with PPDM, WIOA staff and additional partners as designated by the MOU will contact customers on a monthly basis for one year following exit.
-The contact may be accomplished by email, electronic message, and phone, in person or through contact initiated by a AJCCN members.
+Working with PIDA, WIOA staff, and additional partners as designated by the MOU will contact customers monthly for one year following exit.
+The contact may be accomplished by email, electronic message, phone, in person, or through contact initiated by AJCCN members.
 Contact with the customer will be documented via an electronic case note.
-If there is an indication that additional services may be beneficial, the customer will be referred to a WIOA Training Associate for an assessment for additional services.
-If a customer is unreachable for three months in a row, the customer will be placed in an inactive follow up status, and a final follow up attempt will be made at the twelve-month date.
+If there is an indication that additional services may be beneficial, the customer will be referred to a WIOA Training Associate to assess additional services.
+If a customer is unreachable for three months in a row, the customer will be placed in an inactive follow-up status, and a final follow-up attempt will be made at the twelve-month date.

-Along with the efforts by WIOA staff and partners, the PPDM's Retention and Data Validation Specialist provide additional in-program follow-up and post program job placement services in support of customers' job retention and career progression efforts as well as obtain documentation ensuring successful completion of specific benchmarks related to the goals of the participants of all WIOA programs.
+Along with the efforts by WIOA staff and partners, the PIDA's staff provide additional in-program follow-up and post-program job placement services in support of customers' job retention and career progression efforts as well as obtain documentation ensuring successful completion of specific benchmarks related to the goals of the participants of all WIOA programs.